ABFHC's Angela Boškin Institute brings together researchers who aim to meet the following goals:

 Research is an extremely important aspect of health care and nursing.
 As an integral element of the health care system, nursing should be based on research results, with research activities becoming incorporated into the work of every RN and other highly skilled health care professionals.
 Nursing practice should be based on research results obtained by nurse researchers.
 The International Council of Nurses (ICN) stresses that research leads to better knowledge on how to maintain health and ensure the wellbeing of the population.

-The head of the Research Institute for health care and nursing at the ABFHC is Brigita Skela Savič, RN, PhD.
+The head of the Angela Boškin Institute for health care and nursing at the ABFHC is Professor Brigita Skela Savič, Research Councillor (PhD, MPhil, BA, RN).